StavropoulosK/SQL-BACKEND-APPLICATION-SQLITE-PYTHON/README.md

 sign them up to classes or book private lessons with a golf tutor and handle as well all payments.
 We have also built a python simulation that fills the database for the year 2023-2024.
 Beyond the simulation for that year, one can easily use the application to create a new member (NEW MEMBER) and book for them a reservation for a tennis court (RESERVATION) so they can play with a friend or even with a tutor.
 Also, the application handles the payments for all the reservations (PAYMENT).
+There are also some options that are not currently supported in the front-end.

 To run the application you need to have sqlite installed.
 Also, it is necessary to download the required libraries to do the following imports